bitbank2/bb_epaper/README.md

 - A function to load a Windows BMP file<br>
 - Optimized pixel pipeline customized for each supported bit depth<br>
 <br>
-The compmressed font handling depends on my Group5 data compression library (included).<br>
+The compressed font handling depends on my Group5 data compression library (included).<br>
 See the Wiki for help getting started<br>
 https://github.com/bitbank2/bb_epaper/wiki <br>
 <br>